SergiyKochenko/real-time-chat-app-2/README.md

 ### User Stories

 * As a user, I want to register an account so that I can log in and use the chat.
-* As a user, I want to log in with my email and password so that I can access my chat sessions.
+* As a user, I want to log in with my username and password so that I can access my chat sessions.
-* As a user, I want to update my profile picture so that I can personalize my account.
 * As a user, I want to log out securely so that my account remains safe.
+* As a user, I want to receive real-time feedback for actions like login, signup, and logout.

 ---